-Before we discuss potential causes for skin discomfort in dogs, let’s first identify some symptoms you should keep an eye out for.
+Before we discuss potential causes for skin discomfort in dogs, let’s first identify some signs you should keep an eye out for.

-Other common symptoms of a skin issue are sores, redness, rashes, lumps, and bald or scaly patches.
-Many different kinds of skin conditions share these common symptoms, so it is important to make sure you go to the vet if you think there’s an issue to ensure your dog gets the proper diagnosis and treatment.
-Keep track of your dog’s symptoms and, if possible, try to notice when they occur and even keep a diary.
+Other common signs of a skin issue are sores, redness, rashes, lumps, and bald or scaly patches.
+Many different kinds of skin conditions share these common signs, so it is important to make sure you go to the vet if you think there’s an issue to ensure your dog gets the proper diagnosis and treatment.
+Keep track of your dog’s signs and, if possible, try to notice early when they occur and even keep a diary.
 The more information you can provide to the vet, the more accurate the diagnosis is likely to be.

 The 10 Most Common Skin Issues in Dogs

-Now that you know a little bit more about what symptoms to look for, let’s talk about the common skin issues that could be causing them.
+Now that you know a little bit more about what signs to look for, let’s talk about the common skin issues that could be causing them.

 1. Dry Skin

-Dry skin is typically characterized by flaking and may also be accompanied by redness if your dog has been scratching.
+Dry skin is typically characterized by flaking or dandruff and may also be accompanied by redness if your dog has been scratching.

 2. Hot Spots

 Hot spots are areas of your dog’s body where they have been itching and licking a lot due to irritation.
 Your dog’s frequent itching and licking are likely caused by another condition.
 These hot spots might be accompanied by a foul odor and discharge, are often infected, and may spread.

 Impetigo is a type of skin infection that is seen most often in puppies.
 It is usually caused by an overgrowth of bacteria in poor and unhygienic conditions, but it is not contagious.
-Impetigo is characterized by blisters on your dog’s stomach, in their armpits and groin area.
-Your vet will be able to treat this condition with topical medication.
+Impetigo is characterized by pustules and crusts on your dog’s stomach, in their armpits and groin area.
+Your vet will be able to treat this condition with topical medication or medicated shampoo.